 - Four videos

-- Six information sheets packed full of tips based on my research and experience.
+- Seven printable information sheets packed full of tips based on my research and experience.

-- Four templates for creating your own: pain management plans and plans for the third trimester, delivery and the first six weeks.
+- Four printable templates for creating your own: pain management plans (pregnancy and post-birth) and plans for the third trimester, delivery and the first six weeks.

 - Every lesson has a list for further reading.

 - Invitation to join the Fibro Mama Pregnancy and Fibromyalgia Facebook group.